 Social and cultural barriers typically limit women and girls’ knowledge of menstrual hygiene health, resulting in girls being unprepared for menarche, embarrassment, the spread of misinformation, increased school absences, early pregnancies, school dropouts, and preventable health issues, such as UTIs.

 In addition, low-resource environments lack the WASH infrastructure and access to feminine hygiene materials needed to manage menstruation properly.
 For Tanzanian girls, managing menstruation on school grounds poses a severe challenge due to broken bathrooms, lack of water, and the inaccessibility of sanitary materials.

-Menstruation is a serious public health issue, particularly among schoolgirls in the Global South.
+Menstruation is a severe public health issue, particularly among schoolgirls in the Global South.

 In 2021 Maji Safi Group conducted a base survey in 13 schools in the Mara Region and found the following:

-While these stakeholders are also working with complementary projects, MSG is the only organization in the Mara Region addressing WASH and MHH using participatory methods and capitalizing on local knowledge to spread health education.
-Our model empowers people to be changemakers in their personal lives and their communities’ public health situation.
+While these stakeholders are also working with complementary projects, MSG is the only organization in the Mara Region addressing WASH and Menstrual Health Hygiene using participatory methods and capitalizing on local knowledge to spread health education.
+Our model empowers people to be changemakers in their personal lives and communities’ public health situations.